govCMS/GovCMS7/README.md

 ### General

-*app* - The Drupal root.
-This can be either a directory or a symlink (eg. symlink to "pressflow" dir).
+*docroot* - The Drupal root.
+This can be either a directory or a symlink.
 *README.md* - Project documentation written in markdown.
 *composer.json* - Project specific vendor packages and repositories.
 *composer.lock* - Locked in version of vendor packages.
 To ensure consistency across the project.
 *.gitignore* - A list of files to be ignored by git.
-This is typically used for excluding local development modules.
+This is typically used for excluding local development modules and may create files to ignore that an IDE creates.

 ### Behat